BramDriesen/rpi-jenkins-tower-light/README.md

 # Jenkins Pi Status Light
 Python script to control a 12V LED Tower light using a Raspberry Pi.
 This project is using custom made circuit board to switch 12V with the GPIO's without damaging them.

 The basic program will use 4 GPIO outputs to send a signal to a the made board to switch 12V.
 More details about the board can be found below.
-Ofcourse if you would like to add functionallity more and/or other GPIO outputs will be used.
+Ofcourse if you would like to add functionality more and/or other GPIO outputs will be used.

 At the moment this project only needs to monitor a single project.
 In the future I will implement the option to support the monitoring of multiple projects.